British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 The "MCP" workings are located on the east side Marshall Creek, west of the “PS” workings, at an elevation of 914 metres.
 They are hosted by volcanic rocks and consist of pyrite occurring for approximately 40 metres along vertical fractures.

-The four "BCT" tunnels are located on the west side of Marshall Creek, approximately 2.5 kilometres to the north- north east and at an elevation of 1021 metres.
-They explore south west- trending, thin and weakly developed fractures in schistose argillite containing pyrite crystals.
+The four "BCT" tunnels (Summit prospect) are located on the west side of Marshall Creek, approximately 2.5 kilometres to the north- northwest and at an elevation of 1021 metres.
+They explore southwest-trending, thin and weakly developed fractures in schistose argillite containing pyrite crystals.
 In 1981, sampling of the four tunnels, two of which had collapsed, yielded up to 0.3 gram per tonne gold (Assessment Report 10695).

 During the early 1900’s a number of tunnels or adits were reportedly driven on the property in conjunction with the nearby Summit (MINFILE 092JNE035) occurrence.
 In 1981 and 1982, Quinto Mining Corp. completed programs of rock and soil sampling, geological mapping and combined airborne and ground geophysical surveys on the area as the Marshall Ridge project.
-During 1987 through 1994, Gold Summit Mines completed programs of soil and rock sampling, trenching, geological mapping, an airborne geophysical survey and six diamond drill holes, totalling 984.0 metres, on the area as the Summit property.
+During 1987 through 1994, Gold Summit Mines completed programs of soil and rock sampling, trenching, geological mapping, an airborne geophysical survey and six diamond drill holes, totaling 984.0 metres, on the Summit property.
 In 2006 and 2007, the area was prospected as the Eight Bits property.
-In 2010 and 2011, St. Elias Mines Ltd. completed programs of soil and rock sampling and a ground geophysical survey on the area.
+In 2008 through 2011, St. Elias Mines Ltd. and partners completed programs of soil and rock sampling and a ground geophysical survey on the Gold Summit Project, mostly to the west of the Marshall Creek occurrence.

 Bibliography